Sir Tom Hughes-Hallett, Chair

 Jane joined Marie Curie as Chief Executive in September 2012.
 Marie Curie provides care for dying people across the UK through its hospices and community nursing services.

-Ruth May, Board Member
+Claire Newton, Board Member

 Catherine Johnstone CBE, Board Member